Efficiently Solving Mixed-Hierarchy Games with Quasi-Policy Approximations: Experiments

 \subsubsection{Experimental Setup}

-We evaluate this example in \edits{Gazebo simulation} \cite{koenig2004design} with three ground robots: two agents acting as the pursuer (R1) and guard (R2), and a larger, slower robot serving as the target (R3).
-The interaction is modeled with horizon $\horizon{} = 10$ and sampling period $\dt{} = \SI{0.1}{\second}$, and solved\footnote{CPU version: AMD Ryzen\texttrademark\ 9 7950X 16-Core Processor.
-Memory: 128 GB.} in a receding-horizon manner using simulator-provided state measurements.
-The resulting double-integrator controls are converted to differential drive controls for each robot.
+We evaluate this example in \cmt{hardware} with three ground robots: two agents \cmt{(Clearpath Jackals)} acting as the pursuer (R1) and guard (R2), and \cmt{an NVIDIA JetRacer as the} target (R3).
+The interaction is modeled with horizon $\horizon{} = 10$ and sampling period $\dt{} = \SI{0.1}{\second}$, and solved\footnote{CPU version: 13th Gen Intel Core i9-13900HX (2.20 GHz).
+Memory: 32 GB.} in a receding-horizon manner using simulator-provided state measurements.
+We convert the resulting double-integrator controls to differential drive controls for each robot.

 We highlight a number of noteworthy behaviors in \cref{fig:front-figure}.
-R3 makes a wide turn to move straight towards the goal and closer to R2.
+R3 makes a wide turn to move towards the goal and get closer to R2.
 R1 pursues a course to meeting R3, but diverts from it due to the presence of R2.
 R2, using knowledge of the target's actions, chooses to intersect with R1 and R3's paths towards the origin, leading R1 to continue its course and R3 diverting its course to avoid R2.
-The solver is called 175 times during execution and each call takes \SI{14.9 \pm 9.4}{\milli\second} (mean $\pm$ standard deviation).
+The solver is called 93 times during execution and each call takes \SI{13.6 \pm 2.8}{\milli\second} (mean $\pm$ standard deviation).
 This demonstration shows that our solver runs in real-time, making it practical for real-world deployment.